Drew Barrymore's been killing the fashion game since 1983

 Drew Barrymore looked like a glitter fairy at the Oscars in 1998.
 Oh, we miss when body glitter was in.

-Barrymore was the badass in a white pantsuit at the Charlie's Angels 2 before Hilary Clinton made it an official thing.
+Barrymore was the badass in a white pantsuit at the Charlie's Angels 2 premiere before Hillary Clinton made the pantsuit an official thing.

 Talk about a bombshell!
-This lacey dress showed off Barrymore's figure at the Music and Lyrics premiere in 2007.
+This lacy dress showed off Barrymore's figure at the Music and Lyrics premiere in 2007.

-That short blonde bob was everthing.
-She was totally channeling old Hollywood glam at the 2009 Golden Globes.
+That short blonde bob was everything.
+Barrymore was totally channeling old Hollywood glam at the 2009 Golden Globes.

 Barrymore wore a flowy dress to the Grey Gardens premiere in 2009 with quite a statement neckline.
 Also, love the matching shoes.